 Word order is basically free, but the preferred (and stylistically most neutral) word order is subject – verb – object (SVO).
 It is not mandatory, but note that placing the object before the subject will not help in making clear the meaning.
 This is not the case of sentences where either a personal pronoun or the pronoun kto is either subject or object, because personal pronouns and kto have their own accussative forms, so the meaning is always clear.

 Modifiers usually precede the noun.
 This is not mandatory either, but it is the most neutral and the clearest way of building a sentence.

 There are two types of questions:

-Final clauses are translated by means of že followed by the conditional:
+Final clauses are translated by means of že or da followed by the conditional: